SECTION 3 Standard Event Rules

 Part D: Heat Round

-1. Heats will be filled in one of two ways, to be selected by the computer or the flip of a coin following qualifying:
+1. Heats will be filled in one of three ways, to be selected by the computer following qualifying:

 2. Heat Race combinations based on number of entrants:

 a.
 12 = Three groups of 4 each.
 Each winner advances, and second place finisher with the most laps